Skip to content

 • update

-Updates the internal state of this module.
-This should not modify var.update.
+Updates internal state of this module.
+This should not modify objective.update.

 Source code in torchzero/core/module.py